Here Are Some Of Best Day Trips From Split!

 Krka National Park is that day trip that Lisa was dying to go on the entire time we were in Split.
 Finally, like all good procrastinators, we visited in our last week there.
 This proved to be a great decision!

 If you go at the right time you can even swim there which must be an amazing experience.
 Unfortunately, we went too early in the season so swimming wasn’t allowed yet.
 Eric was pretty bummed but we will be back someday!

 If you would like to learn more about the National Park and about important information like park fees, schedules, and the options to get there, read our full post about Krka National Park.

 We have heard of this place a ton but unfortunately didn’t get the chance to check it out personally (we only drove through it on our way from Dubrovnik to Split).
 We still wanted to include it since it seems worth a visit.

 You could go zip lining, hiking or participate in a number of water sport activities.
 Of course, you can also just discover the city and relax on the beach – the Omis Riviera is supposed to offer some of the nicest beaches in the country.

 Trogir is a nice little city not too far from Split.
 You’ll actually pass the Split Airport on the way to Trogir from Split, fun fact.
 Go to the local bus station in Split and hop on the bus nr 37 (also goes to the Airport).
 You’ll get off at the last stop – which should take between 30 and 45 minutes.

-Trogir has a beautiful old town that is kind of a small version of the one in Split.
+The city has a beautiful old town that is kind of a small version of the one in Split.
 You can (almost) get lost in all the little side alleys and discover hidden gems along the way.

 The first part of the walk was beautiful (through some of the Kastelas mentioned above) but the second part didn’t have a pedestrian walkway at all times so it is not recommendable!

 Years later, it was funny to stay down the coast from Zadar – a place he visited when he was still pretty “fresh” to travelling around Europe.
 My, how times change.

 As we mentioned, Zadar is not too far from Split so it makes for a perfect day trip.
 Like many other places, the old town is really beautiful and the coastline is just as gorgeous.

 We stopped in Sibenik on our way from Krka National Park, but you could also make it its own day trip.
-It is easy to reach by bus and only takes about 1.5 hours – 2 hours.
+It is easy to reach by bus and takes about 1.5 hours – 2 hours.

 While there you should check out the cathedral (it was built in the 15th century so it’s quite old) and the Fortress on top of the hill (you do have to pay for it though!).

 This is perfect if you are interested in historic buildings and want to see more than just Split.
 There is also a beach very close to the city centre if you want to take a break for a couple of hours.

 Mostar (Bosnia & Herzegovina)

 Visiting Mostar is a day trip you might not think of at first since it is in a different country.
 We visited Mostar on our way from Sarajevo to Dubrovnik, but you can definitely also make it a day trip from Split.
 We wrote a whole guide on visiting Mostar if you are curious!

 In fact, a Split to Mostar day trip actually seems to be a thing since we saw a ton of groups arrive in the morning and then leave again in the evening during our time in Mostar.

 And there you have it – some of the best day trips from Split!
 We’re glad we did the ones that we did but, of course, we’re super curious to check out the other places and sights that we didn’t make it to!

 As always, Happy Split Day Trip Waddlin’!